4teamwork/ftw.candlestick/README.rst

 matches a phone number the number will be replaced with a :code:`<a href="tel:phonenumber">Your phonenumber</a>` link.
 Existing links or inputfields are not affected.

+By default the `candlestick.integration.js` is being loaded which converts all phone numbers in the `body` initially.

 .. contents:: Table of Contents

 Compatibility